 🧊 Suitable for freezing?

-Yes, as with most things I make, these muffins are perfect for freezing.
+Yes, these muffins are perfect for freezing.
 You could make a double batch and freeze half for another day.

 The secret is to have all ingredients at room temperature before starting the recipe and secondly, not to overmix the batter.
 Over mixing makes muffins tough and rubbery so be gentle with your mixing and fold in your flour.
 Doing this will retain air, and help the muffins to rise.

 Most baking recipes that list fresh strawberries as an ingredient can be substituted for frozen strawberries.
-These is no need to defrost them, just use them straight from the freezer.
+There is no need to defrost them, just use them straight from the freezer.

 Check that your raising agent (baking powder or bicarbonate of soda) is still in date.
 Be careful not to overmix your muffins as that will result in tough chewy muffins, not light and fluffy like we want them to be.